sosaisho/deal-newsfeed-prototype/README.md

 ## Assumptions & Trade-offs

-- No user login — personalization is stored in `localStorage` for simplicity
+- No user authentication — user preferences are stored locally via localStorage for simplicity
 - RSS feed updates are fetched periodically (e.g., every 5 minutes) rather than in real-time polling
 - No database — feed items are kept in memory to keep the prototype lightweight
 - Categorization is basic and keyword-based; more advanced classification could be added later